'Absolutely No Link' Between YouTube Attacker And People She Shot, Police Say

 Those videos have been removed from the site.
 Facebook and Instagram have taken down the photographs and other materials she posted to those websites, as well.

-Her apparent website featured her defunct videos, materials supporting her vegan beliefs and often graphic footage of animal abuse — along with a vitriolic statement making clear her feelings about YouTube.
+Her apparent website, meanwhile, featured her now-defunct videos, materials supporting her vegan beliefs and often graphic footage of animal abuse — along with a vitriolic statement making clear her feelings about YouTube.

 "BE AWARE!
 Dictatorship exists in all countries but with different tactics!" the statement read, going on to quote Adolf Hitler and claiming that "videos of targeted users are filtered & merely relegated, so that people can hardly see their videos!"